c0c0n3/kitt4sme/arch/fw-middleware/time-series.md

 with a UL 2 payload containing a new temperature reading, the shop floor coordinates (top left and bottom right corners) and a reading timestamp.
-As we've seen already, agents are configured to translate external data to NGSI entities and forward them to Context Broker to update the IoT context.
+As we've seen already, agents are configured to translate external data into NGSI entities and forward them to Context Broker to update the IoT context.
 The time-series service has a subscription with Context Broker (the publisher) to get notified of entity updates.
 So as soon as Context Broker receives the entity update, it notifies